 - 5.)
 Select a harness frame (metal heddles) or harness stick assembly (Texsolv heddles).
 Either assembly will have two hooks, top and bottom.
 The hooks that are set closest together are at the TOP of the assembly. - 6.)
-Hang the harness assembly from the cable you just installed. - 8.)
+Hang the harness assembly from the cable you just installed. - 7.)
 Locate a harness spring.
 Each of these springs has a chain worked into one end.
-You will fasten one of these spring and chain assemblies between each set of spring levers (immediately below the harnesses). - 9.)
+You will fasten one of these spring and chain assemblies between each set of spring levers (immediately below the harnesses).

+8.)
 Find the corresponding set of spring levers.
 Each lever has a brass hook, which pivots on a brass pin.
-If the hooks are not already hanging free of their slots, pull them out now. - 10.)
+If the hooks are not already hanging free of their slots, pull them out now.
+9.)
 Link the end of the chain into the hook in either spring lever, left or right.
 Attach the spring end onto the hook in the opposing lever.

-- 11.)
+10.)
 Lastly, hook the spring lever chains into the small hooks at the bottom of the harness.
-If you are using Texsolv heddles, the frames will be unstable until you completed this connection: managing them is frustrating, but certainly not impossible. - 12.)
-You've now installed one complete harness assembly.
+If you are using Texsolv heddles, the frames will be unstable until you complet- ed this connection: managing them is frustrating, but certainly not impossible.
+11.)
+You've now installed one complete harness assem- bly.
 Go back and repeat steps 3 through 11 for each remaining harness.
 Check your work periodically; it's easy to connect the wrong harness into the wrong set of levers.

-INSTALL THE WARP BEAM
+INSTALL THE WARP BEAM 1.)

-1.)
 The loom is designed to carry two Plain Warp Beams or a single Sectional Beam.
 Plain beams may be used in either the upper or lower position, however, a sectional beam may only be mounted in the upper position.

-If you intend to use two beams simultaneously, an additional assembly needs to be fixed to the Rear Verticals.
+If you intend to use two beams simultaneously, an addi- tional assembly needs to be fixed to the Rear Verticals.
 We'll explain all that a bit later.

-- 2.)
-If you are using a single beam, you'll likely prefer it in the upper position. - 3.)
-Locate your Warp Beam and mounting hardware. - 4.)
-Unthread the nuts from the ends of the RETAINER bolts. - 5.)
+2.)
+If you are using a single beam, you'll likely prefer it in the upper position.
+3.)
+Locate your Warp Beam and mounting hardware.
+4.)
+Unthread the nuts from the ends of the RETAINER bolts.
+5.)
 Slide each bolt through the mounting holes from the back of the Rear Verticals.
 Leave the top bolts a little shy of coming through.

-- 6.)
-Slip a retainer onto each of the lower bolts. - 7.)
-Bring the warp beam into position.
-If you are using the upper location, orient the beam so that the long end of the axle extends to the left of the loom (opposite the Dobby Head). - 8.)
-Seat the beam in the axle pockets and, holding the beam, rotate each retainer up. - 9.)
-Slip the top bolts through the retainers, add the nuts, and tighten with your 1/2" socket. - 10.)
-Locate the Warp Beam Handle and remove its hardware. - 11.)
-Slip the handle over the protruding end of the beam axle, insert the bolt, and secure with the washer and nut.
-Note that the handle is connected with a carriage bolt, the head of which must fit into its stamped recess.